bughoho/hfdownloader/README.md

 7. 📦 Simple Dependencies: Only depends on `git` and `aria2c/wget`.
 8. ⏬ Skip Downloaded Files: Automatically identifies the download status of target files using Git LFS.

-### `Why not use huggingface-cli and ht-transfer`
+### `Why not use huggingface-cli and HF-Ttransfer`

 1. Downloading large models on Huggingface generally uses `huggingface-cli` for faster downloads, but in my testing, it can only utilize 10%~20% of the download bandwidth.
 However, Huggingface's CDN server is not very stable (because sometimes the assigned edge node is slow), which affects the download speed of `huggingface-cli`.
 This script aims to address this by enabling parallel downloads through a user-configured Cloudflare Worker acting as a proxy for the Huggingface server.

-2. `ht-transfer` downloads much faster than the original `huggingface-cli`, but it often gets stuck and cannot be interrupted.
+2. `HF-Ttransfer` downloads much faster than the original `huggingface-cli`, but it often gets stuck and cannot be interrupted.
 Forcing an interruption will result in data loss and restart from scratch.

 ### `Modifications`